minicomp/ed/documentation.md

 <sup id="fn2">[&#x21a9;&#xfe0e;](#ref2)</sup> She was free.
 ~~~

 Notice the double HTML Entity (hex), `&#x21a9;&#xfe0e;`.
-The first is the ↩︎ symbol proper.
+The first hex is the ↩︎ symbol proper.
 The second assigns the proper variant glyph.
-This is a necessary hack while wait for Apple devices to stop turning everything into unlovely emojis.
+This is a necessary hack while we wait for Apple devices to stop turning everything into unlovely emojis.

 ---